-While EVO 4G and the DROID Incredible were trend setting devices early last year, they are powered by the same chip found in the Nexus One – the same phone which Google has deemed “tool old” for an update to Ice Cream Sandwich.
-HTC may try to prove Google wrong and show how their older phones can in fact run Android 4.0, but HTC typically chooses to value stability and overall usability over having the latest version of Android.
+Even though the EVO 4G and the DROID Incredible were trend setting devices, they are powered by the same chip found in the Nexus One – the same phone which Google has deemed “tool old” for an update to Ice Cream Sandwich.
+HTC may try to prove Google wrong and show how their older phones can in fact run Android 4.0, but HTC always chooses stability and overall usability over having the latest version of Android.

 |Phones that will get the Android 4.0 update||Phone that won’t get the Android 4.0 update|